I want to understand the differences between data events and management events in AWS CloudTrail.

 CloudTrail data events

-- Amazon Simple Storage Service (Amazon S3) object-level API activity (for example, GetObject, DeleteObject, and PutObject API operations)
+- Amazon Simple Storage Service (Amazon S3) object-level API activity.
+For example, GetObject, DeleteObject, and PutObject API operations.

-- AWS Lambda function invocation activity (for example, InvokeFunction API operations)
+- AWS Lambda function invocation activity.
+For example, Invoke API operations.

 CloudTrail management events

-- Creating an Amazon Simple Storage Service (Amazon S3) bucket
+- Create an Amazon S3 bucket

-- Registering devices
+- Register devices

-- Configuring routing table rules
+- Configure routing table rules

-- Setting up logging
+- Set up logging

-You can use Amazon Athena to view CloudTrail data events and management events stored in your Amazon S3 bucket.
+You can use Amazon Athena to view CloudTrail data events and management events in your Amazon S3 bucket.
+For instructions, see How do I automatically create tables in Athena to search through CloudTrail logs?

 Related information